 No. in fact, we encourage you to submit your application as soon as possible once you’ve firmly accepted the offer on your course.

-We always do our very best to find a room to suit you – and with our accommodation guarantee we promise to find you a room as long as you apply to UCA by the guarantee deadlines.
+We always do our very best to find a room to suit you.
 If you apply after the deadlines and are not allocated a room, we will provide information and advice on how to find accommodation in the private sector.

 For more information see our private accommodation page.